Flipper0x/Flipper0x/README.md

 All the tokens listed will have ETH and DAI pairs

-Any longterm holder of ETH ANT or any token within the Aragon Network can use their holdings to earn fees for providing this continuous liquidity by holding the intermittent token of a relayer.
+Any longterm holder of ETH FL0X or any token listed on Flipper0x  can use their holdings to earn fees for providing this continuous liquidity by holding the intermittent token of a relayer.

 ### Token Relayer